Jan Adam, Netherlands, Europe

 Holger Heller, Vienna area, Austria

-Circle practitioner and trainer, host, process facilitator, coach and consultant.
-I am also skilled in participatory leadership and the art of hosting, systemic organizational development & change and systemic coaching.
-I enjoy working with organizations and individuals who want to explore and unfold their full potential and to clear their purpose for themselves and for their contribution to our earth and its people.
-I also love to reshape meetings and conferences to give new meaning and make them spaces of collective intelligence.
-Special interests: hosting, facilitating and coaching organizations, networks and individuals being open to take new paths for exploring their quest.
-I may be contacted at: firstname.lastname@example.org or +43 664 44 075 99.
+Circle practitioner and trainer, transformation consultant, facilitator and coach.
+Experienced also in participatory leadership and the art of hosting, systemic organizational development and change, I enjoy working with organizations and individuals who want to explore and unfold their full potential, to clear their purpose for themselves and for their contribution to our earth and its people and/or to pass transformation journeys mindfully.
+I also love to apply the circle practice in organizational development processes as well as to reshape meetings and conferences to give new meaning and make them spaces of powerful collective intelligence.
+Special interests: hosting, facilitating and coaching organizations, networks and individuals being open to walk new paths for exploring their quest.
+You may contact me at: www.cokon.at, email@example.com or +43 664 44 075 99.
 Will travel European wide and globally.

 Jutta Herzog, Germany, Europe

 Circle facilitator and trainer.
 Experienced senior consultant for organizational change and development.
 Co-Founder of consulting practiceall in one spirit.
 Produced two movies featuring groundbreaking large group methods and supported my partner Matthias zur Bonsen writing his books.
 I have passion for assisting top level leaders bringing to life their deepest wishes for their organizations.
 As well I love to work with small and large groups by being aware that leadership is in everyone.
 I want to help grow authentic and inspired communities.
 See our websites: www.all-in-one-spirit.de and www.leadingwithlife.com for a full description of what I do.
 I may be contacted at firstname.lastname@example.org or at +49 6221 168344.